pagoda8/pagoda8/README.md

 ## About me

-- 💻 Aspiring iOS Developer
+- 💻 iOS Developer
 - 🎓 Graduated from Swansea University (MSci Computer Science)
 - 💡 Passionate about building user-friendly apps
-- 💲 Interested in banking, finance, and investing
+- 💲 Interested in finance and investing